HankofallTrades/dyson-defender/memory-bank/progress.md

 - Implement spawning logic for generating enemies
 - Set up initial enemy appearance and behavior
 - Integrate with existing movement and rendering systems

+## March 25, 2025 - Wave System and Enemy Implementation

+Completed Step 7 of the Implementation Plan: Implemented enemy spawning with wave management and grunt enemies.

+### Tasks Completed:
+1. Created a dedicated WaveSystem that manages enemy spawning in waves
+2. Implemented GruntEntity (enemy) factory function with needed components
+3. Developed EnemySystem to handle enemy movement and behavior
+4. Added collision handling for enemies with Dyson Sphere
+5. Improved rendering architecture with MeshFactory pattern
+6. Created detailed mesh generation for grunt enemies with sophisticated tentacles
+7. Implemented proper enemy orientation to face player until they reach attack position
+8. Added centralized color constants management

+### Improvements:
+- Full ECS implementation for enemy entities and wave management
+- Created a sophisticated enemy appearance with curved tentacles using TubeGeometry
+- Separated mesh creation from rendering logic with MeshFactory
+- Implemented proper enemy movement toward the Dyson Sphere
+- Added attack behavior where enemies stop at a defined distance from the Dyson Sphere
+- Improved architecture with centralized color constants for consistent styling
+- Added enemy-specific behaviors based on entity type

+### Test Results:
+- Waves of enemies spawn at regular intervals around the Dyson Sphere
+- Enemies move toward the Dyson Sphere with proper orientation
+- Enemies face player during approach, then face the Dyson Sphere in attack position
+- Enemies stop at the proper attack distance from the Dyson Sphere
+- Grunt enemies have detailed appearance with properly hanging tentacles
+- Collisions between enemies and Dyson Sphere correctly damage the sphere
+- Wave completion properly triggers the next wave after a delay

+### Next Steps:
+Moving to Step 8: Enhancing Enemy Behavior:
+- Add different enemy types with unique behaviors
+- Implement more sophisticated attack patterns
+- Add visual feedback for enemy attacks
+- Implement scoring system for destroying enemies